-Everyone is so quick to point out others failures but at least that person had the courage to try.
+Everyone is so quick to point out others’ failures but at least that person had the courage to try.

-Just like the light bulb, within 110 years there were over 17 men who tried to recreate and modify the light bulb and after every unsuccessful attempt, they all said they just learned one way not to do it.
+Just like the light bulb, within 110 years, there were over 17 men who tried to recreate and modify the light bulb.
+After every unsuccessful attempt, they all said they just learned one way not to do it.
 At least they had the courage to try and keep going despite any opposition they may have faced along the way.

 Those who fail have a greater chance at succeeding because they are not concerned with the voice of those around them.
 They know that their dreams will carry them through the doubts of others.
-That small voice inside their head telling them to get back up and try again, will outlast any negative comment from those who are too lazy to get off their butt and attempt anything.
-Their dreams and goals will still be there at the end of the day when the naysayers are too concerned with how others will view them, too concerned to even try!
+That small voice inside their head telling them to get back up and try again will outlast any negative comment from those who are too lazy to get off their butt and attempt anything.
+Their dreams and goals will still be there at the end of the day when the naysayers are too concerned with how others will view them, too concerned even to try!

-It falls back to that old saying, “You miss 100% of the shots you don’t take.”
+It falls back to that old saying, “You miss 100% of the shots you don’t take.” – Wayne Gretzky (Michael Scott)